InasAdalia/Console-Tetris/README.md

 # Console-Tetris
 tetris on console. using JNI & c++

-# v1
+# v2
+- can press space to drop + a visible ghost guide
 - players can move down, right, left, rotate (z,x)
 - complete lines will be destroyed, score works

 ## To-Do:
-- finish up proper rotate collision checkings
+- fix rotate collision checkings (it suddenly stopped working)
-- create ghost block + drop block
 - algorithm for block generation queue.

 ## Future To-Do's